 Free Chlorine (FC) + Combined Chlorine (CC) = Total Chlorine (TC)

 For an introduction on Swimming Pool Chemistry, click here.

 Our Testing Recommendation

 You can always get a professional to come out and test your water for you.
 However, doing the test yourself is easy.
-All you need is a testing strip and our Pool Calculator Tool.
-You simply dip the testing strip in the water, and plug your output numbers into our tool.
+All you need is a test kit and our Pool Calculator Tool.
+You simply dip the test strip in the water, and plug your output numbers into our tool.
 The tool will then spit out exactly what you need to add to your pool to make it perfectly balanced.
 This works with chlorine, as well as many other pool chemicals.